syncfusion-content/maui-docs/MAUI/Shimmer/custom-view.md

 # Custom view of .NET MAUI Shimmer (SfShimmer)

-The `CustomView` property of `SfShimmer` can be used to create your own shimmer view.
-The below code demonstrate how to customize the shimmer view using .NET MAUI framework elements by `CustomView`.
+The `CustomView` property of the `SfShimmer` can be used to create your shimmer view.
+The below code demonstrates how to customize the shimmer view using the .NET MAUI framework elements by `CustomView`.

 {% tabs %}